gpuweb/WSL/Spec/source/index.rst

    #.
 Else:

       #.
 Change the annotation of the block to the new environment.
       #.
-Emit a store to the store identifier of the declaration, of a value that is either the initializing value (if available) or the default value for the type (otherwise)
+Emit a store to the store identifier of the declaration, of the initializing value
       #.
 Remove this variable declaration from the block

 #.
 Else reduce the first statement of the block, using the environment that the block was annotated with (not the top-level environment)

-.. todo:: Specify this "default value for the type".
-It should be very simple (null for ptrs/refs, false for booleans, 0/0. for ints/floats, and the natural extension for arrays/structs).

 .. math::
     :nowrap: